Victoria Elizabeth Adams.

-Victoria Adams movements after the assassination went above radar when Oliver Stone made JFK.
+Victoria Adams movements after the assassination went below radar when Oliver Stone made JFK.

-Her descent, along with Sandra Styles creates an issue not only for Oswald’s so called escape from the sixth floor sniper’s nest but also for the second floor lunch room encounter, which supposedly happened very shortly the killing of The President.
+Her descent down the stairs of the T.S.B.D., along with Sandra Styles creates an issue not only for Oswald’s so called escape from the sixth floor sniper’s nest but also for the second floor lunch room encounter, which supposedly happened very shortly the killing of The President.

 Her testimony, which took roughly half an hour, stated that she and Sandra Styles left the fourth-floor window shortly after the shots were fired and descended the back stairs to the first floor.
 From there they left via a back exit and both ladies made their way to the railroad yards where they encountered a police officer who told them to go back to their workplace, which they did.
 When they did return to the front of the building Miss Adams saw Joe Molina and spoke with Avery Davis (a.k.a.
 Mrs Charles Davis) who were on the front steps.

 The timing of their movement is pivotal.
 These two ladies would have been on those stairs at the same time Lee Oswald supposedly was, as he hurried down those creaky and loud stairs from the sixth floor.
 But Victoria Adams, nor her colleague Sandra Styles had seen and heard no one.
 Add on Dorothy Garner, their supervisor who followed Adams and Styles to the stairwell and could hear them going down.